What are you looking for?

 Why it matters: Strong governance ensures fiscal sustainability, mission alignment, and strategic oversight that supports long-term institutional health.

-• icon Revised board governance handbook with role clarity
+• Revised board governance handbook with role clarity

-• icon Established board committee structure aligned with strategic areas
+• Established board committee structure aligned with strategic areas

 1.3 Implement Community Feedback Structures